Japanese knotweed (Polygonum cuspidatum)

 Habitat: Grows best in full sun and can grow semi-shade.
 It is found along roadsides, stream and river banks, wetlands, wet depressions and woodland edges.
 It can tolerate a wide array of soil and moisture conditions.

-Leaves: Alternating and broad.
-They typically grow to 4"-6" in length and 3"-4" in width, oval with a pointed tip.
+Leaves: Alternately arranged on stem; typically grow to 4"-6" in length and 3"-4" in width, oval with a pointed tip.

-Stems: The main stems are stout, upright, round, and hollow; resemble bamboo.
-The secondary are more delicate with a unique zig-zag pattern.
+Stems: The main stems are stout, upright, round in cross-section and hollow, resembling bamboo.
+The secondary stems are more delicate with a unique zig-zag pattern.
 As stems emerge from soil in spring they resemble pink and green spears of asparagus.

 Flower: Many tiny white flowers arranged in spikes.
-Bloom in August and September.
+Blooms in August and September.

 Root: Agressive, spreading rhizomes.

-The problem is…an aggressive grower that forms dense colonies, excluding other plants.
-Widespread rhizomes form dense undergrowth.
+The problem is…an aggressive plant that forms dense colonies, excluding other plants.
 Knotweed is a threat to stream-side areas because small pieces of rhizome washed downstream can start new colonies.
 Knotweed can contribute to both stream and bank erosion and flooding.
-Its rhizomes and shoots can penetrate asphalt and cracks in concrete.
+Its rhizomes and shoots can penetrate asphalt and cause cracks in concrete.